-Brand identity and promotional literature for a financial services product
+Brand design and promotional literature for a financial investment product

-Thrive is a financial investment company, aiming to prove that you can be caring when thinking about money.
-Simpkin Burley were initially asked to create a brochure explaining the offer, but this developed to form a complete brand identity and associated marketing collateral.
+We designed a new brand design and promotional literature for a financial investment product.
+Thrive is a financial wealth business, aiming to prove that you can be caring when thinking about money.
+Simpkin Burley was initially asked to create a brochure explaining the offer.
+The brief developed and we also designed a new brand identity and associated marketing suite.

-We focused on simple, personal messages to make potential customers think about why they want to save.
-Instead of pushing the angle of only making themselves richer, we used the concepts of real people, personal connections and tactile interactions to create a connection between financial stability, family harmony, and an investment company that cares.
+We focused on simple, personal messages to make potential customers think about why they might want to save.
+Instead of using the topic of making money, we used the concepts of real people, personal connections, and relationships.
+We did this to tell a story about how a secure financial future can transform lives.